Overview of Canine Proprioceptive Deficits

 Loss of proprioception is a nonspecific indication of neurologic disease.
 Proprioceptive deficits may have little to no impact on the affected individual; however, its presence may represent severe or life-threatening illness, and therefore, should not be ignored and should be addressed if it persists or worsens.

-Depending on the specific case or patient it may be difficult or even impossible to treat proprioceptive deficits symptomatically.
-If appropriate, there are several things your veterinarian might prescribe or recommend to treat your pet's symptoms.
-Strict cage rest
+Depending on the specific case or dog it may be difficult or even impossible to treat proprioceptive deficits symptomatically.
+If appropriate, there are several things your veterinarian might prescribe or recommend to treat your pet’s symptoms.

 Administer any prescribed medication as directed by your veterinarian.
-Observe your pet's general activity and appetite, and watch closely for the worsening of signs, bringing them to the attention of your veterinarian.
+Observe your dog’s general activity and appetite, and watch closely for the worsening of signs, bringing them to the attention of your veterinarian.